Low dose aspirin (150mg) in pregnancy

 Aspirin is known as an NSAID (a non-steroidal anti-inflammatory drug).
 Aspirin is often used to treat pain, fever, inflammation, or prevent clot formation.

-There is evidence that taking low dose aspirin once a day can help increase the function and blood flow of your placenta (afterbirth), which provides your baby with oxygen and nutrients during your pregnancy to help them grow.
+There is evidence that taking low dose aspirin once a day can help increase the function and blood flow of your placenta (afterbirth).
+The placenta provides your baby with oxygen and nutrients to help them grow.

 Why have I been advised to take aspirin?